2021 Mercedes CLS AMG 53 spotted: price, specs and release date

 The Mercedes CLS’ interior isn’t likely to get a total overhaul, but there may be some new trim and upholstery options and a small freshen-up of the dashboard design.
 You can expect it to come with the latest MBUX infotainment set-up, though, which will add augmented-reality sat-nav and new infotainment software controlled via a touchpad – just like on the recently-updated E-Class.

 New Mercedes CLS facelift engines

 The Mercedes CLS will be available with a range of petrol and diesel engines, some fitted with mild hybrid technology.
 The AMG CLS 53 model shown here will use the same six-cylinder turbo engine as before, while other versions will include a CLS 300d four-cylinder diesel, the CLS 400d six-cylinder diesel and the CLS 350 and 450 models, which have four- and six-cylinder petrol engines respectively.

 The current Mercedes CLS’ nine-speed automatic gearbox will be carried over into the new car, and most models will retain a rear-wheel-drive setup as standard.
 More powerful models will likely be offered with four-wheel drive, and you can expect the AMG CLS 53 to come with this system as standard.

 New Mercedes CLS facelift price and release date

-Expect to see the new Mercedes CLS in 2021, costing a little more than the current car.
-That means the range could begin at around £55,000 and go up to £80,000 for the top-spec 53 model.
+When this revised model appears in showrooms, you can expect it to cost slightly more than the outgoing car.
+That means the range could kick-off at around £55,000 and go up to £80,000 for the top-spec AMG 53 model.

 Want to get out the latest news delivered to your inbox?